I.B.

 The Environment calls the Telecommand Decoder Shell to:

-- initialise and configure the Shell
+- initialise, configure and terminate the Shell

 - pass control of the CPU to the Shell (scheduling)